-The last set of 20 and 50 sen coins has an extra security feature.
-If you tilt a coin to its reverse side, it will reveal a latent image of the number 50 and the word "sen".
+The last 20 and 50 sen coins set has an extra security feature.
+If you tilt a coin to its reverse side, it will reveal a latent image of the number 50 and the word “sen.”

 I think you’re ready for a new adventure after all this learning.
 But don’t forget to bring your phone and Ling App with you!

-Ling App by Simya Solutions is an interactive language app that helps people learn almost any language of their choice.
-The application can teach you Malay, but it also supports Spanish, French, German, Mandarin, and many more languages.
+Ling App by Simya Solutions is an interactive language app that helps people learn almost any language.
+The application can teach you Malay but also supports Spanish, French, German, Mandarin, and many more languages.

 There are three quick steps for getting started with Ling App by Simya Solutions: choose your desired language, start learning, and don’t forget to share it with friends!
 In the meantime, don’t forget to check out other articles on our blog and learn more before you hop on the plane.